 - Text rewriting tailored to different apartment categories.

 In other words — he's paying 370 ₪ for something that doesn't give him what he needs.
+BuzzPost gives him exactly everything on that list, for less money.

 - If you have a marketing team of several people needing shared access.

-- If you want advanced cross-network analytics.
+- If you want cross-network analytics on top of your core activity.

 Why BuzzPost is the right choice for Israeli real estate